BUILDING AN EXTENSION – 6 KEY STEPS THAT WILL STOP YOUR HAIR FROM FALLING OUT

 In many cases the client doesn’t bother to read the small print and in other cases the designer is less than transparent with costs and the other services that a client may need to complete the project.
 This is a useful oversight when it comes to winning projects as everything looks great at the outset, but it usually leads to resentment and arguments further down the line.

-Our advice is that even if you are a starving architect, be transparent with fees and costs from the beginning.
+Our advice is that even if you are a starving designer, be transparent with fees and costs from the beginning.
 You may lose a few potential clients, but it is better to lose a few clients early than to have to operate sharp practice and end up with unhappy ones further down the line.

 At Draw Plans we are always transparent with fees and advise potential clients about the likely costs relating to Building Regs Plans, Structural Calculations and Party Wall Agreements which are almost standard for most extension and conversion projects.